Morrissey: 1982–1984: Establishing the Smiths

-The Smiths' growing success: 1984–1987
+1984–1987: The Smiths' growing success

-In 1984, the band released two non-album singles: "Heaven Knows I'm Miserable Now" (their first UK top-ten hit) and "William, It Was Really Nothing".
+In 1984 the band released two non-album singles: "Heaven Knows I'm Miserable Now" (their first UK top-ten hit) and "William, It Was Really Nothing".
 The year ended with the compilation album Hatful of Hollow.
 This collected singles, B-sides and the versions of songs that had been recorded throughout the previous year for the Peel and Jensen shows.
 Early in 1985, the band released their second album, Meat Is Murder, which was their only studio album to top the UK charts.
 The single-only release "Shakespeare's Sister" reached number 26 on the UK Singles Chart, though the only single taken from the album, "That Joke Isn't Funny Anymore", was less successful, barely making the top 50.
 "How Soon Is Now?" was originally a B-side of "William, It Was Really Nothing", and was subsequently featured on Hatful of Hollow and the American, Canadian, Australian and Warner UK editions of Meat Is Murder.
 Belatedly released as a single in the UK in 1985, "How Soon Is Now?" reached number 24 on the UK Singles Chart.

-During 1985, the band undertook lengthy tours of the UK and the US while recording the next studio record, The Queen Is Dead.
+During 1985 the band undertook lengthy tours of the UK and the US while recording the next studio record, The Queen Is Dead.
 The album was released in June 1986, shortly after the single "Bigmouth Strikes Again".
 The record reached number 2 in the UK charts.
-However, all was not well within the band.
+All was not well within the band.
 A legal dispute with Rough Trade had delayed the album by almost seven months (it had been completed in November 1985), and Marr was beginning to feel the stress of the band's exhausting touring and recording schedule.
 Meanwhile, Rourke was fired in early 1986 for his use of heroin.
 Rourke was temporarily replaced on bass guitar by Craig Gannon, but he was reinstated after only a fortnight.
 Gannon stayed in the band, switching to rhythm guitar.
 This five-piece recorded the singles "Panic" and "Ask" (with Kirsty MacColl on backing vocals) which reached numbers 11 and 14 respectively on the UK Singles Chart, and toured the UK.
 After the tour ended in October 1986, Gannon left the band.
 The band had become frustrated with Rough Trade and sought a record deal with a major label, ultimately signing with EMI, which drew criticism from some of the band's fanbase.